ziming/laravel-statsig/README.md

 Laravel Package for Statsig.
 A Feature Gate & A/B Testing Platform with a somewhat decent free tier.

 This package is still very early in development & likely not ready for production use yet.
-I have only just started using it in production on a small site 1st.
+I have only just started using it in production on 2 small sites currently.

 Use at your own risk if you want to try it now.
 But if you have used in production, it would be great to let me know :)